Owners of an on-premises distribution group synced to O365 can't manage the distribution group in Exchange Online

 - Exchange Management Shell

-After changes are made to the group in the on-premises environment, the changes are synced to Office 365 the next time that directory synchronization runs.
-Or, to see the changes immediately, you can force directory syncronization.
+After changes are made to the group in the on-premises environment, the changes are synced to Microsoft 365 the next time that directory synchronization runs.
+Or, to see the changes immediately, you can force directory synchronization.
 For more info about how to force directory synchronization, go to the following Microsoft website:

 We strongly recommend that you use native Exchange tools to manage distribution groups and mail-enabled security groups in your on-premises environment.
 For more info, go to the following Microsoft websites:

 - Exchange 2013: Create and manage distribution groups in Exchange Online

 For more info about troubleshooting managing distribution groups in Microsoft 365, see "You don't have sufficient permissions" error when you try to remove or make a change to a distribution group.